iOS NFC Reader

 • messagenull if the session was successful, or a message error if the session was not successful.
 Note that before calling this function, you need to check if the reader requires iOS NFC Tag Reader Session by calling Reader.requiresNfcTagReaderSession().

-SCWS.updateMessageNfcTagReaderSession(message)
+static SCWS.updateMessageNfcTagReaderSession(message)

 Update the text message that was displayed on the alert action sheet of the NFC Tag Reader Session.